Kevin Punter

-High school career

-Following high school, Punter spent one year attending the Body of Christ Christian Academy, in Raleigh, North Carolina.
-In his lone season at Body of Christ, he averaged 24.2 points and 2.5 steals.
+After playing two years each of college basketball at State Fair Community College and Tennessee, Punter went undrafted in the 2016 NBA draft.
+He started his professional career in Europe, where he has played for elite teams like Virtus Bologna, Olympiacos, Crvena zvezda, Olimpia Milano, and Partizan.

 College career

-After high school, Punter played college basketball at State Fair CC, from 2012 to 2014, and at the University of Tennessee, with the Tennessee Volunteers.
+After high school, Punter played college basketball at State Fair Community College, from 2012 to 2014, and at the University of Tennessee, with the Tennessee Volunteers.
 In his senior year at Tennessee, Punter averaged 22.1 points per game, and 3.4 rebounds per game.
 Though he missed five games of SEC Conference play, he was named Second Team All-SEC, after finishing with the third-highest scoring average (22.1 points per game), and the fourth-highest free-throw percentage (.853), during conference league games.

 Professional career

+Early years

 After failing to be drafted in the 2016 NBA draft, Punter played with the Minnesota Timberwolves in the 2016 NBA Summer League.
-In 2016, he signed with Lavrio of the Greek Basket League.
+In 2016, he signed with Lavrio of the Greek Basket League for 40.000 eur per year.
 He played in 21 games for Lavrio, averaging 12.2 points, 2.4 rebounds, and 0.9 assists per game.
 On March 27, 2017, he left Lavrio, and signed with the Antwerp Giants, until the end of the season.

 In July 2017, he signed with Rosa Radom.
 He played in 16 games with Rosa Radom, and went on to average 20.6 points, 3.4 rebounds, and 1.7 assists per game in the FIBA Basketball Champions League.
 His very good performances gained the interest of the Turkish Super League club Gaziantep, in February but the player didn't leave the team.

+AEK Athens

 On February 10, 2018, he moved to AEK Athens for the rest of the season.
 With AEK, he won the Greek Cup title, in 2018.
 On May 6, 2018, Punter also won the FIBA Champions League title.
 In the final, Punter was one of the best players of his team, scoring 16 points.
+Over 11 Greek Basket League games, Punter averaged 11.4 points and 2.3 rebounds on 44% shooting from the field.

+Virtus Bologna (2018–19)

 On July 6, 2018, Punter signed a deal with Virtus Bologna for the 2018–19 season.
 He led the team to winning the Basketball Champions League crown by posting 21 points and eight rebounds in the semifinal over Brose Bamberg, plus 27 points and seven rebounds in the Final against Iberostar Tenerife.
 He claimed MVP of the Final Four, after also being named to the competition's Star Lineup.

+Olympiacos (2019)

 On June 28, 2019, Punter signed a two-year contract with the Greek EuroLeague club Olympiacos.
 On December 24, 2019, he was released by Olympiacos.
 Three days later, he signed with the Serbian EuroLeague club Crvena zvezda for the rest of the season.
 On February 11, 2020, Punter obtained a Serbian passport and Serbian citizenship.